Factbox: Far-left ministers to enter Spain's new coalition government

 YOLANDA DIAZ - labor minister

-The 48-year-old trained lawyer is set to take over a diminished Labour Ministry that should no longer be in charge of social security and migration issues.
+The 48-year-old trained lawyer will take over a diminished Labor Ministry that should no longer be in charge of social security and migration issues.

 MANUEL CASTELLS - minister of higher education